jawj/zapatos-docs/src/index.md

 #### `Whereable`

 Any plain JavaScript object interpolated into a `sql` template string is type-checked as a `Whereable`, and compiled into one or more conditions joined with `AND` (but, for flexibility, no `WHERE`).
-The object's keys represent column names, and the corresponding values are compiled as (injection-safe) parameters.
+The object's keys represent column names, and the corresponding values are automatically compiled as (injection-safe) [`Parameter`](#paramvalue-any-cast-boolean--string-parameter) instances.

 For example: